Philippines national baseball team: 2010s

 The national team was inactive in 2010.
 The national sport association for baseball, PABA has experienced difficulties such as mismanagement, insufficient resources and a national squad had not been assembled.
 There was a dispute between then PABA President Hector Navasero and other personalities with the national sport association.
 Marty Eizmendi was asked by Philippine Olympic Committee president Peping Cojuangco to settle the issues faced by PABA.
 The POC urged for a national baseball team to participate at the 2011 Southeast Asian Games due to baseball being a potential source of a gold medal for the Philippines based on past track records.
 The POC and PABA later agreed to cooperate and decided organize the very first try-outs in decades.
 The Philippine national team that participated at the Southeast Asian Games won the gold medal beating host Indonesia by 3-1 in the finals.

 In 2012, they later attempted to qualify for the 2013 World Baseball Classic but failed.
 In late 2013, Navasero died and his son who was also the secretary general called for an election where Eizmendi was appointed as President.
 Tom Navasero resigned from his post.
 Eizmendi inherited the management and resource issues affecting the national sports association which affected the national team's stints.

 The Philippines defeated Indonesia again at the 2015 East Asia Cup championship in Jakarta by 10-0 qualifying for the 2015 Asian Baseball Championship but withdrew from the continental tournament citing financial issues with the East Asia Cup runners-up participating instead.

 At the 2017 World Baseball Classic qualifiers in February 2016, the Philippines was managed by American Tim Hulett.
 At the 2017 Asian Baseball Championship, the national team, consisting of homegrown players who play in the UAAP, will be led by Egay delos Reyes.

+Their last competition in the decade was the 2019 Southeast Asian Games.